tarwn/lessthandot-hugo/blogs/content/posts/2017-06-30-spa-routing-in-asp-net-core.md

 **Goals:**

-1. Static files to live in “Assets” instead of “wwwroot”
+1. Static files to live in "Assets" instead of "wwwroot"

 2. Client-side routes like ~/configure/userScenarios to return ~/index.html when the browser loads them